seathasky/FF14-MAC_ModSupport/README.md

 Troubleshooting:
 ------------------------------------------------------------------------------------------------------------

-<h6>Without XIV launcher installed the native launcher has some issues, you have to press enter to play after typing pw or the launcher freaks out, xivlauncher fixes this. but requires more dependencies and work.
-If you got this far i'm sure you can figure out xivlauncher, it's the easy part, just grab the latest .NET dependencies and it should work after copying the folder from the link I provided above.<br><br><br>
+<h6>So you decided to manually install the game through the old guide with the default launcher?
+Well, you might run into issues.
+The native launcher has some issues inside Crossover.
+You will have to press enter to play after typing your PASSWORD or the launcher freaks out.
+We reccomend following the main guide as XIVLauncher fixes this.<br><br><br>

 If you are using default launcher use these fixes:
 <br><br>